HaolingZHANG/MotifEffect/README.md

 It requires a python version at least 3.7, and some well-established libraries listed in [requirements file](https://github.com/HaolingZHANG/MotifEffect/blob/main/requirements.txt).
+When all supporting libraries are correctly installed, installing this library does not take time.
+In addition, this library does not have non-standard hardware requirements.

 ### Experiments
 In this work, three experiments are executed.